How I Teach

 Witnessing & Immersed

 Here’s the philosophy that guides me when I teach, interact with students, and when I practice on my own.
 I jokingly call this my Kundalini Punk Manifesto…

 I teach Kundalini Yoga as taught by Yogi Bhajan and honor his role in bringing this practice to the West and inspiring generations of students and teachers.

 I teach what I relate to.
 What I practice and have experienced.
-What I can transmit with enthusiasm and authenticity.
+What I can transmit with enthusiasm and authenticity with my own words.